Geo-NI: Geometry-aware Neural Interpolation for Light Field Rendering: Methodology

-The inputs of the networks are 6 dimensional tensors of shape $D\times B\times W\times H\times A\times C$ (i.e., shear, batch, width, height, angular and channel).
-A straightforward implementation is to employ a network that is fully convolutional along the shear, width, height and angular dimensions.
-However, this architecture design will make the network parameters extremely large due to the requirement of 4D convolution.
+The input and output (reconstruction cost volume) of the networks are 4-dimensional tensors of shape $|\mathbb{D}|\times W\times H\times A$ (shear, width, height, and angular) neglecting the batch and channel dimensions.
+A straightforward implementation is to employ a network that is fully convolutional along these dimensions, which inevitably leading to an extremely large number of network parameters due to the requirement of 4D convolution.

 Fortunately, each slice $\mathcal{H}_d(L)$ in the reconstruction task (NI network) or $\tilde{L}_d$ in the cost assignment task (DIBR network) is independent along the shear dimension.
-Therefore, we can feed them to the networks slice by slice, i.e., $\mathcal{H}_d(L)$ or $\tilde{L}_d$.
-In our practice implementation, we employ a more efficient implementation by reshaping the network inputs into 5 dimensional tensors of shape $DB\times W\times H\times A\times C$.
-Then the reconstructed slices or the reconstruction cost volume can be inferred with a single forward-propagation.
+Therefore, we can feed them into the networks slice by slice, i.e., $\mathcal{H}_d(L)$ or $\tilde{L}_d$.
+In practice, we employ a more efficient implementation by folding the shear dimension of the input into the batch dimension ($B|\mathbb{D}|\times W\times H\times A\times C$), and unfolding it after the inference ($B\times \mathbb{D}\times W\times H\times A\times C$).
+Then the reconstructed light field volume $\{\bar{L}_{d}\}_{d\in\mathbb{D}}$ or the reconstruction cost volume $\{\mathcal{C}_d\}_{d\in\mathbb{D}}$ can be obtained with a single forward propagation.
+This modeling strategy also brings an important feature that the proposed Geo-NI is able to apply a flexible settings of depth hypothesis without retraining, please refer to Sec.~\ref{Sec:ablation_shear} for details.